-- Continues to do wellness checks on a daily basis with people in senior housing complexes and associated with senior centers. - Continues to deliver meals to seniors in need, including over the weekend. - Senior Centers will remain closed during Phase I reopening - Will continue to provide meals, outreach and wellness checks - o 8,148 meals have so far been delivered to seniors in need - 1,500 cloth face coverings were made and will be distributed to seniors in need
+- Continues to do wellness checks on a daily basis with people in senior housing complexes and associated with senior centers. - Continues to deliver meals to seniors in need, including over the weekend. - Senior Centers will remain closed during Phase I reopening - o Will continue to provide meals, outreach and wellness checks - o 8,148 meals have so far been delivered to seniors in need - Issued a robo call to seniors in need.
+Scheduled to deliver 150 meals today